 Providing Mineral Supplementation via Water (Producer Demonstration Sites)

-Supplementation of extensively managed beef breeding herds is beneficial to overcome mineral deficiencies.
-However, mineral supplements and their delivery are expensive and thus supplementation decisions should be carefully made to ensure that the benefits in terms of cow performance exceed supplementation costs.
+It cannot be argued that supplementation of extensively managed beef breeding herds is beneficial to overcome mineral deficiencies and improve animal performance, but it can also be costly.
+Supplementation decisions should be carefully considered to ensure that the benefits in terms of cattle performance exceed supplementation costs.

-Supplementation via water medication is one of the cheaper methods and addresses issues of shy feeding and gorging.
-Furthermore, providing consistent phosphorus (P) supplementation to cattle during the wet-season can be challenging when paddocks are often inaccessible for long periods of time, and many forms of P supplements need to be protected from rainfall.
+Supplementation via water medication is one of the cheaper methods and ensures that animals receive the appropriate amount of supplement for their body weight as it overcomes issues with shy feeding and gorging.
+Furthermore, providing consistent phosphorus (P) supplementation to cattle during the wet season, which can be challenging when paddocks are often inaccessible for long periods of time and many forms of P supplements need to be protected from rainfall.

-- Demonstrate successful year-round supplementation via water medication at a commercial scale without negatively impacting the productivity of breeders.
+- Demonstrate that year-round supplementation via water medication can be successfully implemented at a commercial scale without negatively impacting the productivity of breeders,

-- Demonstrate cost effective supplementation using water medication to address phosphorus deficiency during the wet season.
+- Demonstrate that water medication is an effective method of addressing phosphorus deficiency during the wet season,

-- Use GPS livestock tracking equipment to investigate the frequency of access to water medication supplements by livestock during the wet and dry seasons.
+- Use GPS livestock tracking equipment to compare the frequency of livestock access to medicated water troughs and lick blocks during the wet and dry season.

 - Increase the awareness, knowledge and confidence of NT producers in water medication systems through various extension platforms and events.